Hard Rock Cafe: Music memorabilia

 One of the fedoras worn by Michael Jackson when performing the song "Smooth Criminal" on stage.
-Displayed at Hard Rock Cafe, Nice.
+Displayed at Hard Rock Cafe.

 HRC is known for its collection of rock-and-roll memorabilia.
 The cafes solicit donations of music memorabilia but also purchase a number of items at auctions around the world, including autographed guitars, costumes from world tours and rare photographs; these are often to be found mounted on cafe walls.
 The collection began in 1979 with an un-signed Red Fender Lead II guitar from Eric Clapton, who was a regular at the first restaurant in London.
 Clapton wanted management to hang the guitar over his regular seat in order to lay claim to that spot, and they obliged.
 This prompted Pete Townshend of The Who to give one of his guitars, also un-signed with the note "Mine's as good as his!
 Love, Pete."
 Hard Rock's archive includes over 80,000 items, and is the largest private collection of Rock and Roll memorabilia in the world.
 Marquee pieces from the collection were briefly displayed in a Hard Rock museum named "The Vault" in Orlando, Florida from January 2003 until September 2004.
-After the closure, items were distributed to various restaurant locations.
+After the closure, items were distributed to various restaurant locations, and the museum was demolished in 2008 alongside the Mercado shopping center which housed it.
 The London Vault remains open and free to visitors, located in the retail Rock Shop of the original cafe.

-The Hard Rock Café is also in possession of a Bedford VAL three axle coach.
+The Hard Rock Cafe is also in possession of a Bedford VAL three axle coach.
 The vehicle was completely refurbished.
 It is currently displayed in the US, but makes regular appearances in events in the UK, especially at the original Hard Rock Cafe in London.
 In 2001, a competition was run to win the bus, but it was never given away and remained with the cafe.
 On June 10, 2021, Hard Rock announced Lionel Messi as its Hard Rock brand ambassador as the company celebrated its 50th anniversary.

-Lobbying and political influence
+Political donation

 In 2025, Hard Rock Cafe was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.